Mount Kilimanjaro Treks For Beginners

 Can A Beginner Climb Kilimanjaro?

 For many adventure-seekers, climbing to the summit of Mount Kilimanjaro with a small group tour is a bucket list item.
 But not all hikers are experienced trekkers, which leads them to ask if a beginner can climb Kilimanjaro.
-The short answer is yes – Kilimanjaro is a great hike for first-time climbers.
+The short answer is yes – Mount Kilimanjaro treks are great for first-time climbers.
 However, there are a few things to know before you attempt to climb to the top of Kilimanjaro’s 19,341-foot-high summit.
 Keep reading to learn how to guarantee a successful summit attempt to Kilimanjaro’s peak!

 The Best Time Of Year To Climb Mount Kilimanjaro